Chart Color Schemes

 Development

-Recent residential development output has been above average within Collie when compared nationally
+Residential development activity is slightly higher than average within Collie when compared nationally

 Collie has recorded approximately 28 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with a further 8 approved so far in FY-26.
+Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, and an additional 20 have been approved so far in FY-26.
 On average, about 3.4 people moved to the area each year for every dwelling built during these five years.

 Frequently Asked Questions - Development